The right to protest against unjust, illegitimate or illegal activities is a fundamental part of democracy.

 Most civil claims for compensation (for a breach of human rights) must be issued at court within one year, but to make sure evidence is collected and the case is properly prepared, the sooner you contact us, the better.
 If you think you might be out of time, don’t let this stop you from calling us – we will advise you if this is a problem, and if we can take your case on, we will fight to get your claim heard even if the breach took place a long time ago.

 Our freedom of speech & assembly specialists are part of our London based human rights team.
-We have almost four decades of experience helping clients from around the UK with a wide variety of legal matters.
+We have four decades of experience helping clients from around the UK with a wide variety of legal matters.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 Our offices are open from Monday to Friday from 9 am to 6 pm.